 - Christopher Columbus, explorer, discoverer of new lands.
 Primarily home-schooled.

 - Coco Chanel, founder of fashion brand Chanel.
 A perfume bearing her name, Chanel No. 5 kept her name famous.
 An orphan for many years, Gabrielle Coco Chanel trained as a seamstress.
 Determined to invent herself, she threw out the ideas that the fashion world deemed feminine, boldly using fabric and styles normally reserved for men

 - Colonel Harlan Sanders, founder of Kentucky Fried Chicken (KFC).
-Dropped out of elementary school, later earned law degree by correspondence.
+He dropped out of elementary school, later earned a law degree by correspondence.

 - Craig McCaw, the billionaire founder of McCaw Cellular.
-Did not complete college.
+He did not complete college.

 - Dave Thomas, the billionaire founder of Wendy’s.
 Dropped out of high school at 15.

 - David Geffen, the billionaire founder of Geffen Records and co-founder of DreamWorks.
 Dropped out of college after completing one year.